kassimariemc/accessible-website-Horiseon/README.md

-# accessible-website-Horiseon
-Accessible Website for Horiseon
+# Accessible Website for Horiseon

 ## Description
 This source code provides an outline for accessible websites.
 This code optimized for screen readers and search engines.